Table of Contents

 - A lagoon is a stretch of salt water separated from the sea by a low sandbank or coral reef.

-- The main difference between lagoons and estuaries is in the flow dynamics of the water bodies: in estuaries, the water flows fast and strong, while in lagoons the water is more shallow and flows sluggishly.
+- In estuaries, the water flows fast and strong, while in lagoons the water is shallower and flows sluggishly.

-- Lagoons are formed due to fall in sea levels (coastline of emergence.
+- Lagoons are formed due to falling in sea levels (coastline of emergence.
 E.g. Kerala Coast) whereas estuaries are mostly formed due to rise in sea levels (coastline of submergence.
 E.g. Konkan coast)

-- Factors influencing the growth and distribution of organism in an estuary are its salinity and the amount of flooding.
+- Factors influencing the distribution of organism in an estuary are its salinity and the amount of flooding.

 - Estuaries support diverse habitats, such as mangroves, salt marshes, sea-grass, mudflats etc.